Best Memory Card for Canon EOS Rebel T6s

 Kingston Canvas Go!
 Plus View on Amazon View on B&H

-Best For: Travel and outdoor adventures
+Best For: Action and outdoor DSLR use

-Key Feature: Superior durability ratings
+Key Feature: Superior durability and temperature resistance

 Rating: ★★★★☆